 Whatcom Educational Credit Union is not a bank.
 We are a nonprofit financial cooperative where members are encouraged to save and borrow responsibly at fair and competitive rates.
 At WECU®, you're not just an account number.
 You are a part of WECU® - a member of the Credit Union.

 The board of directors for WECU® consists of nine volunteers elected by Credit Union members at our annual meeting, held each year in January.
 Also elected at the annual meeting are three supervisory committee members.
 These dedicated men and women provide general direction over the business and affairs of WECU®.

 WECU's mission is to provide the means for members to achieve their dreams.
-We strive to treat both members and staff with honesty and integrity and to be a socially responsible component of our community.
+We strive to treat both members and staff with honesty and integrity and to be a socially responsible part of our community.
 WECU® also endeavors to be one of the county's employers of choice.

 Credit union Philosophy